rosscg/work-samples/volatility-calculation/readme.md

 This code constitutes a submission for a 4-hour assignment from a quant trading firm, defined above.

 The submission included the files:
-- main.py -- representing the pipeline code
+- [notebook.ipynb](notebook.ipynb) -- notebook file showing the complete analysis code and discussion/
-- notebook.ipynb -- notebook file showing more complete analysis code and discussion
+- [main.py](main.py) -- representing the final pipeline code.
-- report.pdf -- discussion of approach (not included here, but largely repeated in notebook)
+- [report.pdf](report/report.pdf) -- brief discussion of approach (a more complete discussion is provided in the notebook).

 Completed 10/2/2023